 We rather quickly ruled out state schools.
 It was extremely difficult to determine which of the free schools were best, and not having any friends at the time who could share their personal experiences with us, it just felt too risky.
 (However, now that we’ve been here a year, I now know where I’d send her if we’d gone that route.
 There are great state schools, and they’re a viable option, especially if education isn’t covered by your expat package.)
 We also quickly ruled out the American School in St John’s Wood, the most well-known of the American schools in London and the only one we considered for our daughter.
 For one, it was too far above our budget, but more importantly – it would have made it too easy to live like an American in London.
 All of Lexie’s friends would have been American, as would mine.
 The area surrounding the school caters to its American population – it would have been like we’d never left the US.
 While it certainly would have made the transition much easier, that’s not what we wanted from our time abroad.

 So the decision came down to a British private school or an international school.
 We visited both, spoke with headmasters, and did our research.
 Eventually, it became clear the international school would be the best option simply because of the timing.
 In America, Lexie would have been starting Grade 6 as an 11-year-old.
 At age 11 in the British private school system, children are in Year 7 and are moving up to the senior school.
 Children here begin school when they turn 4, not 5 as we do in the US, which means British 11-year-old’s had an extra year of schooling than Lexie had, and at such a critical stage – moving from junior to senior school – we didn’t think it would be a good idea to essentially have her skip a grade.
 Nor did we want her to stay behind with the 10-year-old’s in junior school.
 At the international schools, grade levels corresponded more appropriately with what we were used to back home, which made them a much better option, especially if we wanted to return to the US before she graduated.
 It seemed to be a good compromise.
 If she couldn’t immerse herself in British culture, at least she could experience something different than what she was used to.
-And boy did it turn out to be different, which leads me to my second most-asked question – how hard was it to go from an American public school to the International Baccalaureate program?
+And boy did it turn out to be different, which leads me to my second most-asked question – how hard was it to go from an American public school to the International Baccalaureate’s MYP program?
+(MYP stands for Middle Years Program, which corresponds to middle school in the US.)

 Also very new to us – the grading scale.
 Gone are the glory days of percentages and letter grades when I could actually understand whether Lexie had done well or not.
 Now I have to rely on her to tell me because I have never seen a process of grading more complicated than this one.
 I even attended a seminar that attempted to explain to new parents how the grading system worked, but I walked out just as bemused as I was when I walked in.
 It’s my goal over the summer to dig deeper and figure this out.